-The 99th Comptroller Squadron is assigned directly to the Wing and provides ADCON to 10 Wing Staff Agencies including the Inspector General, Plans and Programs, Safety, Chaplain, Historian, Information Protection, Sexual Assault Prevention & Response, Equal Opportunity and Community Support Coordinator.
+The 99th Comptroller Squadron is assigned directly to the Wing and executes the annual budgets for Nellis AFB, Creech AFB and the Nevada Test and Training Range.
+Additionally, they provide ADCON to 10 Wing Staff Agencies including the Inspector General, Safety, Chaplain, Historian, Information Protection, Sexual Assault Prevention & Response, Equal Opportunity, Community Support Coordinator, and Command Post.

-The 99th Mission Support Group provides civil engineer, communications, contracting, logistics readiness, personnel, and services support for Nellis AFB, Creech AFB, and the Nevada Test and Training Range.
+The 99th Mission Support Group provides civil engineer, communications, contracting, logistics readiness, security, personnel, and services support for Nellis AFB and the Nevada Test and Training Range.

 The 99th Civil Engineer Squadron provides maintenance, repair, design and construction support for facilities and infrastructure, fire protection and crash rescue, disaster preparedness, environmental compliance, explosive ordnance demolition and oversight for privatized military family housing.

-The 99th Communications Squadron operates and maintains the base computer networks, wired and wireless telecommunications systems and networks, airfield and radar systems, as well as provides postal services.
+The 99th Communications Squadron operates and maintains the base computer networks, wired and wireless telecommunications systems and networks, airfield and radar systems.

 The 99th Contracting Squadron executes the base central acquisition and contract performance management program.